-Allan Hancock College has adopted the use of high school course work, in the subjects of English and math, and/or coursework completed at other accredited colleges and universities to determine the student ability to benefit from the various curricula AHC officers.
-In addition, the student may meet with an AHC to counselor to utilize other measures to determine placement.
+Hancock has adopted the use of high school course work, in the subjects of English and math, and/or coursework completed at other accredited colleges and universities to determine the student ability to benefit from the various curricula Hancock offers.
+In addition, the student may meet with a Hancock counselor to utilize other measures to determine placement.

 All prospective students must submit a completed and signed admissions application.
 The application is available online through the college website (https://www.hancockcollege.edu/apply/index.php).
 Returning students with a lapse of two consecutive primary terms (Fall and Spring semesters) must submit a new application.

 - Each person is expected to complete and sign their own application, and to provide true and accurate information.
 Deliberate falsification of information may result in disciplinary action.

 - Each person will be classified as a resident or non-resident for admission and tuition purposes based on the admissions application.
 (See BP 5020 for non-resident tuition & BP 5015 for residency determination.)

 - Persons who possess or are applying for an F1 or M1 student visa may only be admitted upon submission of a completed International Student Application packet.
 Holders of F1 or M1 student visas must be classified as non-residents for tuition purposes.

 - Specific admission requirements and limitations apply to minors who are concurrently enrolled in a K-12 school, and those who are no longer attending a K-12 school.
 See AP 5011 for more information on admission of minors to the college.